Nice to Not Meet You

-Nice to Not Meet You is a South Korean television series starring Lee Jung-jae, Lim Ji-yeon, Kim Ji-hoon and Seo Ji-hye.
-It premiered on tvN on November 3, 2025, and airs every Monday and Tuesday at 20:50 (KST).
+Nice to Not Meet You is a 2025 South Korean television series starring Lee Jung-jae, Lim Ji-yeon, Kim Ji-hoon and Seo Ji-hye.
+It aired on tvN from November 3, to December 30, 2025, every Monday and Tuesday at 20:50 (KST).
+It is also available for streaming on TVING and Wavve in South Korea and on Amazon Prime Video internationally.

 Synopsis

 The story revolves around Lim Hyun-joon, a stereotypical actor who longs for a fresh start in a melodrama series.
 He meets a veteran journalist named Wi Jeong-sin who is suddenly reassigned to the entertainment department.